 The strategic directions outlined below represent a consensus of expressed ideas and inputs from board directors and regional representatives.
-They set out broad themes with attached objectives that are precise and, to some degree, presented in measureable terms.
+They set out broad themes with attached objectives that are precise and, to some degree, presented in measurable terms.

 For the next three years, BNL has embraced the following five major strategic directions:

-- Organizational Governance
+- Governance and Operations

 - Marketing and Communications